ajstarks/svgo/README.markdown

 	$ ./newsvg foo.go

-creates a template Go source file ready for your code, using $EDITOR
+creates Go source file ready for your code, using $EDITOR

 To create browsable documentation: